Tommy Gwaltney: Biography

 Gwaltney studied under Ernie Caceres and Peanuts Hucko, playing clarinet in college bands and while serving in the military.
 Due to lung injuries during World War II, he put down the clarinet and played vibraphone in the 1940s.
 From 1946 to 1947, he studied at New York University and played in an ensemble with Charlie Byrd and Sol Yaged.
 Between 1951 and 1955 he seldom played, concentrating on helping a family business in Norfolk, Virginia.
 In 1956, he joined Bobby Hackett, playing on his album Gotham Jazz Scene in 1957.
 He then worked with Wild Bill Davison, Billy Butterfield (1958–59), Buck Clayton (1960), Charlie Byrd again (1962–63), and with his own ensembles.

-Gwaltney established the nightclub Blues Alley in Washington, D.C.
-After selling it, he still performed there regularly guitarist Steve Jordan.
+In 1965, Gwaltney established the nightclub Blues Alley in Washington, D.C.
+After selling it in 1969, he still performed there regularly with guitarist Steve Jordan.
 He organized the Virginia Beach Jazz Festival and the Manassas Jazz Festival; he led bands at Manassas with Davison, Ed Polcer, Willie "The Lion" Smith, Eddie Condon, Doc Evans, Bobby Hackett, Vic Dickenson, Maxine Sullivan, and Jimmy McPartland.

 He stopped playing vibraphone in the 1970s but continued on clarinet in the 1980s and 1990s.
 In 1986 he recorded a tribute album for Pee Wee Russell and gave a concert at the Smithsonian Institution honoring Jimmie Noone.
 He worked in the Chesapeake Bay Jazz Band beginning in 1992.